markmarijnissen/stockticker/README.md

 module.exports = Stock
 ```
+`@configure` tells Spine which attributes the model has.
+This is used troughout spine.js for storing in localStorage, ajax-request, etc.

-This will be displayed in a `stock view`:
+The model will be displayed with a stock view:
 `app/views/stock.jade`
 ```jade
 .header